-Binding front end linkage will cause this problem.
-Check the tie rod ends, idler arm, and other linkage for binding.
+Binding front-end linkage also causes memory steer.
+Check the tie rod ends, idler arm, and other linkages for binding.
 Be careful when installing these parts because some vehicles require the wheels to be straight on the final torque.
-If the wheel is turned, the tie rod will act as a spring returning it to the turned position.
-Binding ball joints will also cause memory steer.
-Check all your pivot points in the front end.
-Worn front end parts and lack of lubrication can also cause this condition.
+If the wheel is not straight on the final torque, the tie rod acts as a spring, returning it to the turned position.
+Most manufacturers require the control arm bushing's final torque with the vehicle on the ground.